hugo-ribaud/bumb-buddy/memory-bank/progress.md

 - Implement reminders for health tracking activities
 - Implement post natal follow up (follow the baby develompent - height, weight, head tour size etc ...)
 - Implement a way to connect future moms between each other (with the approximative same due date.)
+- Support for multiple pregnancies tracking in the same account

 ## Milestones